Admissions and Records

 • Chronic or acute illness

-• Verifiable accidents or
+• Verifiable accident

-• Natural disasters directly affecting the student
+• Natural disaster directly affecting the student